Social Recovery

 How recovery works

 - Invite trusted contacts.
 Add people you trust by email or phone.
+You need at least 2 trusted contacts to distribute — a lone guardian can never reach a quorum.
 They confirm and receive an encrypted shard tied to their device.

 - Choose your threshold.
-Pick how many contacts must cooperate — 2-of-5 by default.
+Pick how many contacts must cooperate — 2 by default, or 3.
 Lower is easier; higher resists collusion.
+(A threshold of 3 only works once all three contact shards are held.)

 - When recovery is needed, contacts authorize the request from their devices.
-The threshold's worth of unwrapped shards reconstruct the master key — on a device, not on the server.
+The threshold's worth of unwrapped shards reconstruct the master key — on a contact's device, never on the server.

 Picking a threshold